MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Fixed**

 * [ESP32] - Potential ``PSRAM`` access faults by rebuilding using esp-idf v3.3.0 toolchain - ``simikou2``.

+C Module DMA2D
+""""""""""""""

+* New version: C Module DMA2D 1.0.5.

+**Changed**

+* De-init the DMA2D before re-initializing it, to reset the context at HAL level.
+* Manipulate the drawing limits after being sure the DMA2D job is finished.

 [13.0.1] - 2020-09-22
 =====================